+We discuss:

-- 4.009 The detailed report will discuss: - basic governance structures for IT projects; - how IT projects actually happen; and - reasons for success and failure. - 4.010 Each section of the report will raise issues for consideration, summarised in a set of questions which we believe that chief executives, Ministers, and Select Committee members should ask with respect to any large IT projects they are involved with. - 4.011 Our key messages for each of these three groups are set out in the following paragraphs.
+- basic governance structures for IT projects;

+- how IT projects actually happen; and

+- reasons for success and failure.

+Each part of the report raises issues for consideration, summarised in a set of questions which we believe that chief executives, Ministers, and Select Committee members should ask with respect to any large IT projects they are involved with.

+Our key messages for each of these three groups are set out below.